homy-newfs8/esphome-sesame3/docs/README.md

 |    18 | BLE_CLICK             | SESAME bot (Not listed in Android API)                         |
 |    21 | DRIVE_CLICKED         | SESAME bot (Not listed in Android API)                         |

-## History TAG UUID and trigger type
+## History TAG UUID and history tag type

 In the original specification, trigger devices (Touch, Remote, Open Sensor) sent their own name or the registered trigger (fingerprint, IC card) name to the SESAME lock/bot.
 In May 2025, this specification was changed, and trigger devices now send UUIDs instead of their own names or trigger names (and of cource Face).

 A similar change was applied to history retrieval.
-Therefore, there are two types of history tag values ​​that this component receives (the value of the history type does not seem to have changed).
+Therefore, there are two types of history tag values ​​that this component receives.

 1. Literal string (0～30letters)
-1. UUID (128bits) + Trigger type
+1. UUID (128bits) + History tag type

 ```mermaid